seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 **TIMON**
 / That, by killing of villains,
 Thou wast born to conquer my country.
-Put up thy gold: go on,—here's gold,—go on;
+Put up thy gold: go on,--here's gold,--go on;
 Be as a planetary plague, when Jove
 Will o'er some high-viced city hang his poison
 In the sick air: let not thy sword skip one:
-Pity not honour'd age for his white beard;
+Pity not honor'd age for his white beard;
 He is an usurer: strike me the counterfeit matron;
 It is her habit only that is honest,
 Herself's a bawd: let not the virgin's cheek